Who He Is

 | 18/295,414 | Surgical Devices & Deployment Apparatuses | Pending | Awaiting examiner action |

-June 30, 2026 — European patent maintenance fees ~$2,250.
+June 30, 2026: European patent maintenance fees ~$2,250.
 Zach Hilton needs Daniel's instructions by mid-June.
-Strong recommendation is to pay them.
-UK, France, and Germany coverage adds meaningful acquisition value.
+Strong recommendation is to pay.
+UK, France, and Germany coverage adds meaningful acquisition value and the South Africa distribution relationship signals international demand already exists.

-July 15, 2026 — US Patent 8,777,902 final maintenance fee $3,528, non-extendable.
-This is the original 2012 cannula.
-Zach has flagged it as potentially not worth maintaining given how the technology has evolved.
-This decision needs to be made intentionally — ideally with input from the LoxaNova team on its portfolio value — before the deadline passes by default.
+July 15, 2026: US Patent 8,777,902 final maintenance fee $3,528, non-extendable.
+Original 2014 cannula.
+The call needs to be made intentionally with LoxaNova team input on portfolio value before the deadline passes by default.

 Commercial History & Context